-2.2 Learning assembly policies
+168 2.2 Learning assembly policies

-MHA-GNNs can only unfold their potential when combined with algorithms that refine their weights to form expressive representations exploited herein for action selection (Fig. 3).
-The GNN should thus be shaped based on the reward signal, resulting in a RL setup with the goal of obtaining performant policies.
-This powerful combination results in agents that (i) can be applied to different problem instances due to the representation's flexibility, (ii) are reactive, despite the problem's combinatorial complexity, and (iii) can be trained directly in simulation environments which include the nonlinearities of the robot and the contacts.
-Due to the problem's combinatorial complexity and its discrete, time-varying action space, we use model-free Q-learning, [36] which has been successfully applied to complex tasks such as playing Atari games from images.
-Moreover, we investigate its integration with model-based planning, as the addition of search can counteract the overoptimism of the Q-function approximation and result in more robust behaviour [19, 37].
+MHA-GNNs can only unfold their potential when combined with algorithms that refine their weights 169 to form expressive representations exploited herein for action selection (Fig. 3).
+The GNN should 170 thus be shaped based on the reward signal, resulting in a RL setup with the goal of obtaining per-171 172 formant policies.
+This powerful combination results in agents that (i) can be applied to different problem instances due to the representation's flexibility, (ii) are reactive, despite the problem's com-173 binatorial complexity, and (iii) can be trained directly in simulation environments which include the 174 nonlinearities of the robot and the contacts.
+Due to the problem's combinatorial complexity and its 175 discrete, time-varying action space, we use model-free Q-learning, [35] which has been successfully 176 applied to complex tasks such as playing Atari games from images.
+Moreover, we investigate its in-177 tegration with model-based planning, as the addition of search can counteract the overoptimism of 178 the Q-function approximation and result in more robust behaviour [18, 36].
+179 with the total number of N nodes in the graph.
+Note that the Q-value does not only depend on the two nodes' embedding, but also on a global feature based on averaging over all embeddings.
+As all the operations are defined over the set of nodes, this encoding-decoding architecture can seamlessly generalize to different problem sizes, i.e.,different number of blocks or target shapes.

 Action Decoding.
 The encoded graph representation from Sec.
-2.1 needs further processing to decide on the next action to take.
-As actions are defined relatively between unplaced and placed blocks (i.e., nodes) we can directly assign a value to all available actions with the total number of N nodes in the graph.
-Note that the Q-value does not only depend on the two nodes' embedding, but also on a global feature based on averaging over all embeddings.
-As all the operations are defined over the set of nodes, this encoding-decoding architecture can seamlessly generalize to different problem sizes, i.e., different number of blocks or target shapes.
+2.1 needs further processing to de cide on the next action to take.
+As actions are defined relatively between unplaced and placed blocks (i.e., nodes) we can directly assign a value to all available actions